7th Pay Commission: Some good news at last, here is what it is

 "The matter has been considered in this department in consultation with Ministry of Railways.
 It has been decided that Railway employees may be allowed to avail all-India LTC once in a block of four years," the ministry said.

 "The 'All-India LTC' will be purely optional for Railway employees.
-As per existing LTC instructions, government servants and their spouses, working in Indian Railways, are not entitled for the facility of LTC as the facility of "Free Pass" is available to them.
-The 7th Pay Commission had recommended that they be included in the LTC fold.
+As per existing LTC instructions, government servants and their spouses, working in Indian Railways, are not entitled to the facility of LTC as the facility of "Free Pass" is available to them.
+The 7th Pay Commission had recommended that they are included in the LTC fold.

-The ministry also added that Railway employees would however continue to be governed by the Railway Servants (Pass) Rules and availing of the "All India LTC" under the CCS (LTC) Rules by them will be facilitated through a special order under the relevant provision of the said Pass Rules.
+The ministry also added that Railway employees would, however, continue to be governed by the Railway Servants (Pass) Rules and availing of the "All India LTC" under the CCS (LTC) Rules by them will be facilitated through a special order under the relevant provision of the said Pass Rules.

-According to reports, the DoPT order states that railway employees will not be eligible for "Home Town LTC" and will have to surrender the Privilege Passes (concessional or free tickets) admissible to them in the calender year in which they intend to avail the LTC facility.
+According to reports, the DoPT order states that railway employees will not be eligible for "Home Town LTC" and will have to surrender the Privilege Passes (concessional or free tickets) admissible to them in the calendar year in which they intend to avail the LTC facility.

 The Railway employees would continue to be eligible for other kinds of passes such as the duty pass, school pass and special passes on medical grounds, as admissible under the pass rules, the order also stated.